 - 1/2 large yellow onion, chopped

 - 1/2 lb skirt steak, cut into thin strips

 - 1/4 tsp smoked paprika

 - 1/4 cup homemade or good-quality chicken broth, plus more if needed

 - 2-3 large kale leaves, stemmed and chopped

-- Melt tallow in a large pan over medium heat.
+- Melt butter, ghee or coconut oil in a large pan over medium heat.
 Add the onion and garlic, and saute for 1-2 minutes.

 - Next add the skirt steak strips and season to taste with sea salt.
 Stir and continue to saute.